cisagov/LME/docs/markdown/chapter4.md

 ![Example Exception](/docs/imgs/example-exception.png)

-Note that in this instance the following command line value has been added as an exception, but the ```testme.local``` domain would need updateding to match the location you installed the update batch script to during the LME installation, the same value used to update the scheduled task as described [here](/docs/markdown/chapter2.md#222---scheduled-task-gpo-policy).
+Note that in this instance the following command line value has been added as an exception, but the ```testme.local``` domain would need updating to match the location you installed the update batch script to during the LME installation, the same value used to update the scheduled task as described [here](/docs/markdown/chapter2.md#222---scheduled-task-gpo-policy).

 ```
 C:\Windows\SYSTEM32\cmd.exe /c "\\testme.local\SYSVOL\testme.local\Sysmon\update.bat"